Nielsen015/PortfolioBuild/README.md

 - **CSS3**: For styling and layout.
 (External CSS file located at `./css/style.css`)
 - **SVG**: For vector graphics and icons.
 - **Google Fonts**: For custom typography.

+## Website Link:
+The portfolio is deployed on github pages and hostinger.
+Please follow link **https://www.mosesnielsen.com/**